Temnogrudova/AutodeskTestApplication/README.md

  - espresso libraries to UI tests
  - kotlin library to use Kotlin language
  - android databinding to get an access to xml elements from java file.
+ - recyclerview library to present list
+ - cardview library to present items of list
 Structure:
   Activity (list of articles) -> Fragment (webview with article)

 2. Espresso Test
 Architectural pattern: robots (Kotlin)
 Robot-file is a screen checker, included methods for UI check.
-Robot doesn’tknow about structure of the screen, how manyfragments on them, is it activity or fragment.
+Robot doesn’t know about structure of the screen, how many fragments on them, is it activity or fragment.
 New screen - new robot.

 3. Unit test
 Presenter test.